 Fix 6: Run as administrator

-Whenever you bump into game issues, it never hurts to run both of your game launcher and Borderlands 3 as administrator.
+Whenever you bump into game issues, it never hurts to run both your game launcher and Borderlands 3 as administrator.
 These sound issues might occur if you have limited access to your game files.

 - Right click your game launcher (Epic Games) and select Properties.